ay0408/DP-DFT/README.md

 ## Note

-For details of our mechanisms, please see our paper entitled "Efficient and highly accurate differentially private statistical genomic analysis using discrete Fourier transform".
+For details of our mechanisms, please see our paper entitled "Efficient and Highly Accurate Differentially Private Statistical Genomic Analysis using Discrete Fourier Transform".

 ### Contact
 Akito Yamamoto